sbarakat/beets-copyartifacts/README.md

 ## Warning

+This code is very experimental.
+I'm learning how to use beets and its features as I develop this.
+Please report any issues you may have and feel free to contribute.

-This code is very experimental - USE AT YOUR OWN RISK!
+USE AT YOUR OWN RISK!!

 ## Installing